"It's not rocket science!"

 Option A: (The best method.)

 This is the most recommended method of knowing your maximum towing capacity.
 This method takes into account the actual weight of your tow vehicle.
-Simply drive your fully loaded tow vehicle with the cargo and appropriate tanks filled and all expected passengers aboard, just as if it were ready to tow to a trip destination, onto a truck scale near your location and obtain the scaled weight from the scale clerk.
+Simply drive your fully loaded tow vehicle with the cargo and appropriate tanks filled and all expected passengers aboard, just as if it were ready to tow to a trip destination, onto a truck scale near your location and obtain the scaled weight from the weighmaster.
 If you don't have a 5th Wheel or gooseneck hitch installed, add 200 pounds, if no conventional hitch add 100 pounds.

 Gross Combined Weight Rating (GCWR)